TheNewestEra/Ui.Web/README.md

 - Generated Angular API clients for the backend services
 - REST for commands and catalog/account data
 - WebSockets for games, presence, and notifications
-- Nginx container runtime and Cloudflare Workers static-asset deployment
+- Cloudflare Workers static-asset deployment

 ---